krishna4a6av/command_tracker/README.md

 ./uninstall.sh
 ```

 I made this as a project for fun, simply to be able to see most used commands and other command line stats.
-This project is entirely made in python, hence easy to modify depending on anyones preferences.
+This project itself is entirely made in python, hence easy to modify depending on anyones preferences.

 Main feature include:
  - Allowing to see command history in tabular form from all shells(bash/zsh/fish)